MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 ## Other EDR solutions

-Defender for Servers can assess the state of other supported EDR solutions.
+Defender for Servers Plan 2 can assess the state of other supported EDR solutions.

 | EDR solution | Supported platforms |
 |--|--|